AionNext/BizCod/Thoughts on Collections (MEP).md

 I created this list of operations on collections from the point of view of what business functions a person might want to perform.
 I've also included some samples of what the syntax might look like.
-Do you think this is worth pursuing?
+Do you think this is worth pursuing? :smiley:
 Mike

 ## Operations on Collections